quanser/Quanser_Interactive_Labs_Resources/docs/source/Objects/qcar1_library.rst

 .. _carDescription:

+|

 Description
 =============

-QCars are considered "actors" in Quanser Interactive Labs.The QCar library can be used to acquire sensor data from the virtual environment and controls the motion of the vehicles.
+QCars are considered "actors" in Quanser Interactive Labs.
+The QCar library can be used to acquire sensor data from the virtual environment and controls the motion of the vehicles.